-(b) New and amended standards and interpretations that are not yet effective and have not been early adopted by the Bureau.
+(ii) New standards and interpretations not yet adopted by the Bureau.

-A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 January 2012, and have not been applied in preparing these financial statements.
-None of these is expected to have a significant effect on the financial statements of the Bureau.
+A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 January 2013, and have not been applied in preparing these financial statements.
+None of these is expected to have a significant effect on the financial statements of the Bureau except the following set out below: